koheimiya/checkpoint/README.md

 ### Data directories

-Use `Task.directory` as a fresh directory dedicated to each task.
+Use `task.directory` as a fresh directory dedicated to each task.
 A directory is automatically created at `{$CP_CACHE_DIR:-./.cache}/checkpoint/{module_name}.{task_name}/data/{cryptic_task_id}` and the contents of the directory are cleared at each task call and persist until the task is `clear`ed.